Last updated: 13 April 2026

 ALMR vs the Pubs Code and Legal Support

-The Pubs Code came into force in 2016 and created new statutory protections for tied pub operators, including the right to:
+The Pubs Code came into force in 2016 and created statutory protections for tied pub operators, including the right to:

 - Request a rent review every five years